MarcusBilo/strategy-sort/README.md

 StrategySort is an unstable adaptive hybrid sorting algorithm that treats sorting as a strategy selection problem, dynamically choosing the most appropriate approach at runtime.

 # Rationale
 The (unstable) sorting algorithm in Go's standard library is primarily a pattern-defeating quicksort (pdqsort).
 It is fast and works well for a wide variety of inputs without requiring any prior knowledge about the data.
-This general, data-independent approach is also typical of most high-performance sorting algorithms.
+This general, data-independent approach is typical for general-purpose sorting algorithms.

 StrategySort takes a different approach.

 Instead of relying on a single algorithm that works quite well in many scenarios, StrategySort performs an initial analysis of the input to extract information about the data.
 This information is then used to select the most appropriate sorting strategy between customized variants of mergesort and quicksort.

 At first glance, this may seem counterproductive.
-Most high-performance sorting algorithms deliberately avoid additional passes over the data unless absolutely necessary.
+Most sorting algorithms deliberately avoid additional passes over the data unless absolutely necessary.
 However, StrategySort shows that this assumption is not always true: an explicit presort analysis phase can still lead to competitive, and in some cases, even superior performance.

+More complex/complicated algorithms, such as [crumsort](https://github.com/scandum/crumsort), reinforce this idea.
+Although they perform substantial upfront analysis, that additional work can significantly improve the efficiency of the subsequent sorting.

 # Performance
 Benchmarks were run on an Intel i5-9600K.